TheRoktor/exoplanet-detection-and-classification/README.md

 Playing around with the Kepler exoplanet database

 ## 1. Plan
 The objective of this small project is to analyise the Kepler Exoplanet Database dataset, in hopes of being able to build a relatively accurate prediction model to aid us in the detection of new possible exoplanet candidates.
-The raw data will firstly be analyised for any possible multicollinearity issues, ranked in respect to it's importance, then imputed and prepared for the building of prediction models.
+The raw data will firstly be analysed for any possible multicollinearity issues, ranked in respect to it's importance, then imputed and prepared for the building of prediction models.
 After this the models will be evaluated and compared.

 The software used in this project will be the **Orange Data Mining platform**, where all the prediction (and clustering) models will be built and tested.
 All of the data will be prepared, analysied and plotted using **Python** and its **matplotlib and seaborn** libraries.